uport-project/veramo-website/docs/react_native_tutorials/react_native_2_resolve_dids.md

 DID resolution depends on the DID method being used.
 This means that the ability to resolve various DID types, we have to find implementations of these DID method drivers and use them.
 There are lots of DID methods out there, and the choice of DID method to use is out of scope for this guide.
-But, since we already saw how to create `did:ethr` identifiers, let's see how to also resolve them to get the DID documents.
+But, since we already saw how to create `did:peer` identifiers, let's see how to also resolve them to get the DID documents.

 ## Installation